Opticos/gwsl/tutorials/manual.md

 4. Stop the GWSL Service and open this file in your favorite text editor to make changes.

+#### Disabling Pulseaudio (Disabling Audio Functioality Completely)

+In the settings file, change the ```pulseaudio``` variable to ```false```.
+This will disable audio functionality.
+The microphone icon in the taskbar will also disappear because no audio is being used.

+__Please note that when pulseaudio is active, the microphone icon will show up.
+It does _not_ mean the GWSL is recording audio.
+GWSL with pulseaudio only allows Linux apps in WSL to use the microphone and speaker.
+It does not and cannot record anything itself.__

 #### Blocking Distros

 In the settings file, add the phrases you want blocked to the ```distro_blacklist``` list.